chaithanya2607/Day08/README.md

-# Day08
+Day08
-# 1
-# a] Solving problems using array functions on rest countries data.
+# 1a] Solving problems using array functions on rest countries data.
 ----
-# b] Get all the countries from Asia continent /region using Filter function.
+# 1b] Get all the countries from Asia continent /region using Filter function.

 ----   var request=new XMLHttpRequest();
        request.open("GET","https://raw.githubusercontent.com/rvsp/restcountries-json-data/master/res-countries.json");